razash10/DeliveryTracker/README.md

 Requirments:

-All you need is python to run this program. you can download it here: https://www.python.org/downloads/
+All you need is python to run this program.
+You can download it here: https://www.python.org/downloads/

 After installing python, click on "start.py" and follow the instructions as described.